 Although foreseen in the original VLT plan, the incoherent combined focus was put to use for the first time with ESPRESSO.
 The instrument can receive light from any number of the four UTs.
-In 1-UT mode the light of the single UT scheduled to observe is fed into the spectrograph; alternatively, the light from up to all four UTs can be fed into ESPRESSO simultaneously (4-UT mode).
+In 1-UT mode the light of the UT in operation is fed into the spectrograph; alternatively, the light from up to all four UTs can be fed into ESPRESSO simultaneously (4-UT mode).